vidwalk/SEP4IoT/README.md

 Appendix D: The Code

+Appendix E: Testing

 # Main Purpose

 Conceive, design and implement a software solution including hardware sensors, an android

 -based user interface and a persistent multiuser backend infrastructure.
-The solution must contain self-constructed electronics, and make use of the Java, C# &amp; C programming languages
+The solution must contain self-constructed electronics, and make use of the Java and C programming languages

 ![alt text](https://i.imgur.com/lCvtd61.png)